Azasakhe/Netflix/How-install-the-addon.md

 * Widevine CDM library *1

 *1 Automatically installed<br/>
-*2 Needed to some linux systems
+*2 You need to install it manually only on some linux systems

-### Installing on Windows / MacOS / IOS / Linux / LibreELEC (Devices Raspberry PI, x86-64, etc...)
+### Installing on Windows / MacOS / IOS / Linux (Android and linux distributions) / LibreELEC
 Download the repository zip file: [repository.castagnait-1.0.0.zip](https://github.com/castagnait/repository.castagnait/raw/master/repository.castagnait-1.0.0.zip)

 If it is a device: copy this file to an USB flash drive or memory card, and connect it to the device